Warren Worthington III: Angel again

 Angel is one of several X-Men who are present when Gambit's culpability in the events of the "Mutant Massacre" is made public by Magneto, which turns him against his teammate.
-Shortly afterwards, with the X-Men broke and their mansion stripped bare by the US Government, Angel volunteers money to help keep the team going, though this requires his reclaiming full control over his family company to do so.
+Shortly afterwards, with the X-Men broke and their mansion stripped bare by the United States government, Angel volunteers money to help keep the team going, though this requires his reclaiming full control over his family company to do so.
 Tracking some of his company's finances at this time, Warren discovers the former villains the Thunderbolts retrieving a jet that was used by the Champions, but although initially suspicious of the Thunderbolts' motives, after joining them in a confrontation with Graviton, Warren accepts their genuine desire to reform, leaving them with the jet as he wishes them luck.
-Angel returns to the X-Men following the events of Apocalypse: The Twelve, in which his wings (temporarily) further mutate into wings made of light and he gains talon-like hands and healing powers, which Warren uses to restore the mobility of crippled Horseman of Apocalypse War.
-Returning to the X-Men, Warren finds his relationship with Psylocke gone, as she has begun dating new X-Men recruit Thunderbird.
+Angel returns to the X-Men following the events of Apocalypse: The Twelve.

 When Rogue leaves the X-Men to join Storm's splinter group (X-Treme X-Men), Angel is promoted to head of the X-Men's field team.
-Angel's squad fights the anti-mutant group Church of Humanity and Mystique and her newest incarnation of the Brotherhood of Evil Mutants, and tangles with the Vanisher, who has gone into business with several medical companies to create a designer drug that could give humans mutant-like powers.
-Angel also becomes entangled in a love triangle with rookie X-Men member Paige Guthrie and the mutant prostitute Stacy X. Furthermore, during a battle with Black Tom Cassidy, Angel's regression to his pre-"Death" state is complete when he reverts to his normal Caucasian skin color when Cassidy (now turned into a plant-type vampire) attempts to drain Angel's life force from him.
-His healing powers from The Twelve also manifest themselves again, in the form of the revelation that Angel's blood has miracle healing properties.
+During a battle with Black Tom Cassidy, Angel reverts to his human skin color when Cassidy attempts to drain Angel's life force from him.
+His healing powers from The Twelve also manifest themselves again, in the form of the revelation that Angel's blood has healing properties.